Markets with Heterogeneous Agents: Dynamics and Survival of Bayesian vs. No-Regret Learners: The Regret of Bayesian Learners

 Our analyses above and in the preceding sections lead to the following characterization of the regret of Bayesian learners and the survival conditions for other learning agents competing with them in the market.
 The proof is given in Appendix \ref{sec:appendix-proofs}.

-\begin{theorem} The following holds for any market parameters: \begin{enumerate} \item Bayesian learners with any finite-support prior that includes the correct state distribution have expected regret bounded by a constant at all times. \item A learning agent survives in competition with Bayesians if and only if it has constant regret. \end{enumerate} \end{theorem}
+\begin{theorem} A Bayesian learner with a finite-support prior that includes the correct state distribution $q$ satisfies the following for any market parameters: \begin{enumerate} \item Its expected regret is bounded by a constant at all times. \item Its pathwise regret difference relative to an agent playing $q$ is bounded from above. \end{enumerate} \end{theorem}

 The next lemma provides an expression for the regret of a player as a function of the entropy relative to strategy $q$, using our notation $R$ from Theorem \ref{thm:regret-of-q} for the expected regret of strategy $q$.
 This expression will be useful in the following Section on imperfect Bayesians.